 Bankruptcy is one of the more distressing and complicated financial endeavors that you may have to go through.
 Although there is nothing attractive about declaring bankruptcy, it may be the only way that you can put some of your most substantial debts behind you so you can on with your life.
-As such, by filing for bankruptcy in New Hampshire, Massachusetts, or Maine, you may have the chance to prevent creditors from taking action against you, suing you, and sending you letters, among other tactics.
+As such, by filing for bankruptcy in New Hampshire or Massachusetts, you may have the chance to prevent creditors from taking action against you, suing you, and sending you letters, among other tactics.

 Whether you plan to file for Chapter 7, Chapter 11, or Chapter 13 bankruptcy, it is essential to have a prominent New Hampshire bankruptcy attorney representing your interests to creditors as well as bankruptcy courts.
 Before filing for bankruptcy, get one of New England’s leading attorneys on your side by calling the Law Office of Robert H. Prince at 617-721-9141 or 603-401-0409 today.

 In order to file bankruptcy in New Hampshire (as well as other states in the area), including Chapter 7 and Chapter 13 bankruptcy, you’ll need to obtain a credit counseling certificate and then complete a bankruptcy petition.
 It is important to note that, based on your unique situation, you may have other documentation to complete in order to effectively petition for bankruptcy.

 The first step is to obtain a credit counseling certificate from an agency approved by the U.S. Trustee in New Hampshire within the six-month period prior to filing.
 You may have to take a debtor education course as well.